Nigeria: Supporting inclusion and livelihoods for visually impaired communities

 two students with Braill books

-The 'Touch and Flavour' project opened new horizons for our association.
+The support provided opened new horizons for our association.
 The two new embossers purchased, as well as the Braille books produced for blind students, will positively impact the life of blind and visually impaired in Nigeria far beyond the project lifecycle.

 Edwige, Nigerwives Braille Book Production Centre representative